movermeyer/ImportFromTodoist/docs/code_walkthrough.md

 These classes handle all of the interactions with their respective APIs.
 They are the gatekeepers of network access.

+It is their responsibility to isolate all the quirks of the APIs, the network error handling, and the rate-limiting logic from the rest of the application.

 Access to the Todoist API is entirely **read-only**.
 Access to the GitHub API is both read and write.

-It is their responsibility to isolate all the quirks of the APIs, the network error handling, and the rate-limiting logic from the rest of the application.

 ### A quick note about caching
 Caching of objects to avoid unnecessary network requests is an area of the codebase that wasn't well implemented.
 Some of the caching is done in memory, while some is written to disk.
 The responsibility of caching was not well encapsulated, so there is caching of objects in both these API access classes, as well as in [`system.rb`](#systemrb).
 In an ideal implementation (and if I had more time), the caching would be done be a separate "caching layer" that sat between `system.rb` and the API accessors.
+See [Next Steps](next_steps.md).

 ## system.rb

 This file contains all of the "business logic" of how to process Todoist objects to sync the state in GitHub Issues.
-It makes use of all the

 The interface it exposes to the [`Importer`](#importerrb) mirrors the objects in GitHub so `Importer` can simply declare the objects that it wants to ensure are synced in GitHub Issues, leaving `System` to make sure it happens.